lpmi-13/current-projects/README.md

 (are vectors/embeddings the best way to check this?
 We essentially just need contextualized word information for the same word across two corpora)
 - need a semi-mid sized corpus to investigate (github readme corpus?)

-## 45) Complete Dockerized version of bitextor
-- need to run through at least one time with a subset of the data

 ## 47) Use the Youtube API to pull in a rap song lyrics video
 - display predicted stress pattern for lyrics
 - possibly grab these lyrics from the genius API?